wasp-lang/wasp/web/docs/deploying.md

 ## Wasp CLI

-Using the Wasp CLI, you can easily deploy your app to [Fly.io](https://fly.io) (which will be within their [free allowances](https://fly.io/docs/about/pricing/#free-allowances) if this is your only app) with just three commands:
+Using the Wasp CLI, you can easily deploy your app to [Fly.io](https://fly.io) with just three commands:

 ```sh
 wasp deploy fly setup my-wasp-app mia